 It is an account of one man’s life, but it contains poignant issues that could easily belong to any one of us.

-The piece is dedicated to the memory of Bob Bright, an actor whose skill, personality and character informed the concept and writing of the piece and subesequently, took up the challenging of performing the role for the premiere.
+The piece is dedicated to the memory of Bob Bright, an actor whose skill, personality and character informed the concept and writing of the piece and subesequently, took up the challenge of performing the role for the premiere in 2000.
 An amazing person and performer who is remembered with much love, laughter and respect.
-MPR, August 2019.
+MPR (August 2019)

 The photographs (opposite) are cast rehearsal shots from the 2016 production at Guide Bridge Theatre, Greater Manchester.